Paws of Fury: The Legend of Hank: Development

-Paws of Fury: The Legend of Hank, then known as Blazing Samurai, was initially conceived by Sony Pictures Animation co-founder and ex-chief and Mass Animation founder Yair Landau around 2010, inspired by the then-recent trend of westernizing Asian films.
+Paws of Fury: The Legend of Hank, then known as Blazing Samurai, was originally announced by Sony Pictures Animation co-founder and ex-chief and Mass Animation founder Yair Landau around 2010, inspired by the then-recent trend of westernizing Asian films.
 Originally intended to revolve around a black samurai protecting an East Asian village, the story was changed to center around cats and dogs in an effort to make the story more universal.
 Chris Rock at one point was considered to co-produce the film.
-The film was formally announced in November 2014, with GFM Films handling international sales and Rob Minkoff set to produce.
+The film was announced in November 2014, with GFM Films handling international sales and Rob Minkoff set to produce.
 The film was scripted by Ed Stone and Nate Hopper, but the final credits include the writers of Blazing Saddles.
 In February 2015, Open Road Films acquired the U.S. distribution rights with Chris Bailey and Mark Koetsier attached to direct.
 Susan Purcell also joined the production as a producer.

 In November 2019, the film was re-announced after Aniventure joined the production.
 The budget was $45 million ($16 million was categorized as "original equity" while the rest of the $29 million came from Aniventure and Canadian tax credits).
 In August 2020, Adrian Politowski’s Align announced it would help executive produce and finance the film.
 In February 2021, a first-look revealed Landau and Purcell had been replaced by Adam Nagle and Guy Collins as producers.
 Chris Bailey also left the project as director at this point, to be the showrunner on Scooby-Doo and Guess Who?, and Rob Minkoff was promoted to director alongside Mark Koetsier.
 Despite this, Bailey still contractually receives credit for directing the film, as do Yair Landau and Susan Purcell for producing.
 Robert Ben Garant provided uncredited screenplay revisions during this time period.
 In April 2022, it was announced that the film had its title changed.